-Authors should specify within the manuscript whether ethical standards were used in their research.
-The policies on the research and publication ethics for the ‘Journal of Sleep Medicine’ comply with ‘Good Publication Practice Guidelines for Medical Journals (http://kamje.or.kr/publishing_ethics.html)’.
+Authors should specify in the manuscript whether ethical standards were followed in their research.
+The policies on the research and publication ethics of the JSM comply with the “Good Publication Practice Guidelines for Medical Journals” (http://kamje.or.kr/publishing_ethics.html).
 Research involving human subjects must comply with the principles of the Declaration of Helsinki (1964).
-All manuscript involving experimental investigation in human or animal subjects, should describe the approval by an Institutional Review Board (IRB) on human or animal research, and the appropriate informed consent procedures for human subjects.
+All manuscripts involving experimental investigation in human or animal subjects should be approved by the Institutional Review Board for human or animal research, and the appropriate informed consent procedures must be performed for human subjects.

 - Conflict of Interest

-Authors should disclose any financial or other interests that could be potentially perceived to inappropriately influence author’s judgement.
+Authors should disclose any financial or other interests that could be perceived as inappropriately influencing the author’s judgment.

 - Copyright Transfer

 The copyright of published manuscripts is held by the Korean Sleep Research Society.
-Any published data, tables, or figures cannot be reproduced elsewhere without permission from the copyright holder.
-All authors must agree and sign the authors ‘consent form’ regarding Copyright Transfer Agreement, Conflict of Interest, and Ethical Statement, which can be downloaded from the JSM online submission page (https://www.e-jsm.org/file/Copyright_Transfer_Form.pdf).
+Published data, tables, or figures cannot be reproduced elsewhere for commercial purposes without permission from the copyright holder.
+All authors must agree and sign the “author consent form” regarding copyright transfer agreement, conflict of interest, and ethical statement, which can be downloaded from the JSM online submission page (https://www.e-jsm.org/).

-JSM publishes manuscripts pertaining to wide spectrum of clinical and translational investigations of sleep researches.
-Authors should follow the Uniform Requirements for Manuscripts Submitted to Biomedical Journals (Ann Intern Med 1997;126:36-47).
-Manuscript can be written in Korean or English language.
+JSM publishes manuscripts pertaining to a wide spectrum of clinical and translational investigations in sleep research.
+Authors should follow the recommendations for the conduct, reporting, editing, and publication of scholarly work in medical journals (available from http://www.icmje.org/about-icmje/faqs/icmje-recommendations/).
+The manuscript can be written in Korean or English.